 Virginia Beach residents, Apply Now to become a PEARL HOME and help us show the community the great work you are doing.
-Fill out our online application by clicking on PEARL HOME You can also download a copy of the Pearl Home Application or Pearl Condo/apts/townhome Application and mail it to LRNow at Brock Environmental Center, 3663 Marlin Bay Dr, Virginia Beach, VA 23455.
+Fill out our online application by clicking on PEARL HOME You can also download a copy of the Pearl Home Application and mail it to LRNow at Brock Environmental Center, 3663 Marlin Bay Dr, Virginia Beach, VA 23455.

-We reached our recent goal of 2, 200 Pearl Homes – thanks to all of the Pearl Homes who made that possible.
+We now have more than 4,000 Pearl Homes in Virginia Beach – thanks to all of our Pearl Homes for making clean water a priority.
 Keep up the good work!

-To continue raising awareness of our Pearl Home program, we are starting a volunteer corps of Pearl Home Block Captains.
+To continue raising awareness of our Pearl Home program, you can volunteer to become of PEARL NEIGHBORHOOD Block Captain.
 Block Captains will encourage all of their neighbors to become Pearl Homes with them.
 As a Block Captain, you can tailor your efforts to your own neighborhood and go about inspiring your neighbors in any way you see fit (door to door, civic league discussion, Pearl Home block party, etc.).
-If you are interested in becoming a Pearl Home Block Captain, email LRNow.
+If you are interested in becoming a Pearl Neighborhood Block Captain, e-mail Morgan@lrnow.org.

 There are a variety of ways we can lessen our day-to-day impact by making small changes in our daily activities that can decrease the amount of pollution leaving our yards.

-One of the easiest ways to do this is by simply reducing the amounts of stormwater that leaves your property.
+One of the easiest ways to do this is by simply reducing the amounts of storm water that leaves your property.
 Adding a Rain Barrel to a downspout is a simple and fun way to collect rainwater.
-Besides helping the waterways by reducing the amount of stormwater runoff, you have a free source of untreated water to water your plants, clean your garden shoes and a limitless number of other around-the-yard jobs.
+Besides helping the waterways by reducing the amount of storm water runoff, you have a free source of untreated water to water your plants, clean your garden shoes and a limitless number of other around-the-yard jobs.
 Another way to reduce the runoff from your yard is to add a rain garden.
-A Rain Garden is simply a small bioretention area in your yard to hold stormwater long enough to allow it to filter down through the soil instead of adding to the amount of stormwater leaving your property.
+A Rain Garden is simply a small bio-retention area in your yard to hold storm water long enough to allow it to filter down through the soil instead of adding to the amount of storm water leaving your property.
 Lynnhaven River Now can offer design and funding assistance for rain gardens to homeowners in the Lynnhaven River watershed only through our new Sustainable Yards program.

 Reducing Pollutants in Stormwater Runoff

 Virginia Tech also offers assistance to homeowners by providing soil test materials and instructions and by analyzing the soil collected and providing that analysis with fertilization recommendations back to the homeowner.
 You can find out more about soil sampling through Virginia Tech here https://www.soiltest.vt.edu/sampling-insttructions.html.
 You can pick up soil sample forms and materials at the Lynnhaven River Now office as well as the local agriculture extension office and some public libraries.
 More fertilizer guidelines can be found in our Lawn Care for the Lynnhaven, as well as other ways to make your lawn care more watershed friendly.
 Our River Friendly Gardening publication can give you other suggestions to improve the overall health of the Lynnhaven while enjoying a beautiful landscape.
-And don’t forget, one of the most important things you can do to reduce pollutants in your stormwater runoff is to clean up animals waste.
+And don’t forget, one of the most important things you can do to reduce pollutants in your storm water runoff is to clean up animals waste.
 Animal waste contributes excess nutrients and harmful bacteria to our waterways.
 Ducks and geese are big culprits as well.